carbon-language/carbon-lang/llvm/docs/Passes.rst

 ``-mergefunc``: Merge Functions
 -------------------------------

-This pass looks for equivalent functions that are mergable and folds them.
+This pass looks for equivalent functions that are mergeable and folds them.

 Total-ordering is introduced among the functions set: we define comparison that answers for every two functions which of them is greater.
 It allows to